Britain's future king has used a long apprenticeship to build a charitable empire

 Subscriber content preview. or Sign In

 The gardens sport a coronet of dew under a rare Scottish sun, but Prince Charles remains indoors, doing what the heir to the thrones of the United Kingdom, Australia, Canada, Jamaica and 12 other Commonwealth realms has always done — his duty.
-He's a champion at enduring windy speeches, toes scrunched in his shoes to keep awake.
-But this particular duty lies closer to his soul: he's teaching his firstborn to wield a sword.
-Prince William needs to master the key move of granting knighthoods, laying a blade on the shoulders of recipients, ideally without inflicting injury.
+He's teaching Prince William the key move of granting knighthoods, laying a blade on the shoulders of recipients without inflicting injury.
 So on Sept.
-26, Charles interrupts a family visit at his Scottish residence Birkhall with his son, wife Camilla, daughter-in-law Kate and the youngest Windsor, baby George, to stage a dress rehearsal.
+26, Charles interrupts a family visit at his Scottish residence Birkhall with his son, wife, daughter-in-law, and the youngest Windsor, baby George, to stage a rehearsal.

-His grandson is "what this is all about," says Prince Charles, 64, sitting down with TIME later that day to discuss his hopes — and profound concerns — for the future.
-For George, third in line to the throne, that future looks secure enough, a parade of pomp and swords.
-Britain's monarchy emerged from 2013's mass testing of U.K. public opinion, the British Social Attitudes survey, as the only institution to gain in popularity, while others slumped.
-It did so because it stands for consistency — its opponents would say, for resistance to change — in a world of relentless transformation.
+His grandson is "what this is all about," says Prince Charles, 64, sitting down with TIME later that day to discuss his hopes for the future.
+For George, third in line to the throne, that future looks secure enough.
+Britain's monarchy emerged from 2013's mass testing of U.K. public opinion as the only institution to gain in popularity, while others slumped.

 The Prince's own popularity is questionable.
-Sheltered by his position and exposed by it, the Prince appears a mass of contradictions, engaged yet aloof, indulged and deprived, a radical at the pinnacle of Britain's sclerotic establishment, surrounded by people but often profoundly alone.
+Sheltered by his position and exposed by it, he appears a mass of contradictions, engaged yet aloof, indulged and deprived.
 Yet the strangulated diction of the uppermost crust — even members of his inner circle can't resist imitating him — disguises a real magnetism.